 Framing your story

-A “frame story,” which may be any length from a few thousand words to a long novel, is one which begins after all the action is over.
+A "frame story," which may be any length from a few thousand words to a long novel, is one that begins after all the action is over.
 Someone, protagonist or author, announces that he is going to tell a story.
 He may even give the entire outcome of the story ahead of time, as John Irving does in the opening to A Prayer For Owen Meany:

 I am doomed to remember a boy with a wrecked voice?not because of his voice, or because he was the smallest person I ever knew, or even because he was the instrument of my mother's death, but because he is the reason I believe in God; I am a Christian because of Owen Meany.

 And there you have many of the main events of the book.
-Why would Irving announce them ahead of time, thereby robbing his novel of any suspense about whether the mother will survive, whether the protagonist will recover his faith and (the frame is longer than I’ve quoted above) many other key events?
+Why would Irving announce them ahead of time, thereby robbing his novel of any suspense about whether the mother will survive, whether the protagonist will recover his faith, and (the frame is longer than I've quoted above) many other key events?
 He did it, presumably, because he thought he would gain more than he lost.
-Although A Prayer For Owen Meanyhas sacrificed some immediacy, it has gained the chance for the first-person protagonist to look back on these events and thus interpret them as we go along.
+Although A Prayer For Owen Meany has sacrificed some immediacy, it has gained the chance for the first-person protagonist to look back on these events and thus interpret them as we go along.
 We get two perspectives: the young protagonist to whom all this is happening, and the older person who can comment on what it eventually meant to him.
 The frame offers a dual perspective, and the book is richer for it.